minte9/algorithms-pages/main/recursion/README.md

 #### Head Tail
   [p46](./head_tail/sum_numbers.py)
-We `add the head` to the sum of tail array.
+To sum numbers we `add the head` to the sum of tail array.
   [p49](./head_tail/reverse_string.py)
 To reverse a string we need to place the `head behind` the tail.